jonathandunne/Card-Helper/mobile/README.md

 }
 ```

-- The `user_cards` table maps users to available card records.
-Use `lib/cards.ts` for the exact queries the app runs.
-- The Purchase screen sorts the user's cards by `metadata.rewards[category]` (higher numeric value = better rewards).
+User's selected cards are stored locally using AsyncStorage, so no database is required for card management.
+The Purchase screen sorts the user's cards by `metadata.rewards[category]` (higher numeric value = better rewards).
 Cards with no value for the chosen category are treated as 0.

-If you'd rather store reward rates in a dedicated table (e.g. `card_rewards(card_id, category, rate)`), the app logic can be adjusted — tell me and I can add the corresponding queries and migrations.